Bad Monkey (TV series)

 Bad Monkey is an American black comedy crime drama television series developed and executive produced by Bill Lawrence.
 A co-production between Warner Bros.
 Television, Two Soups Productions and Doozer Productions, it is based on the 2013 novel of the same name by Carl Hiaasen.

 The series is led by Vince Vaughn, L. Scott Caldwell, Rob Delaney, Meredith Hagner, Natalie Martinez, Alex Moffat, Michelle Monaghan, Ronald Peet, and Jodie Turner-Smith.
 Bad Monkey premiered on August 14, 2024, on Apple TV+.

-In December 2024, the series was renewed for a second season.
+In December 2024, the series was renewed for a second season, which is slated to premiere on December 2, 2026.

 Premise

 Andrew Yancy is a former police detective who has been reduced to conducting restaurant inspections in South Florida.
-A severed arm found by a tourist pulls Yancy into a world of greed and corruption that decimates the land and environment in both Florida and The Bahamas.
+A severed arm found by a tourist pulls Yancy into a world of greed and corruption that decimates the land and environment in both Florida and the Bahamas.